neu-spiral/VariationalPlackettLuce/README.md

 ==========
 The code in this repository provides a framework for variational inference computation ranking data.
 In particular, the algorithms implemented are described in the paper

->Variational Inference from Ranked Samples with Features.
->Yuan Guo, Jennifer Dy, Deniz Erdo˘gmu¸s, Jayashree Kalpathy-Cramer, Susan Ostmo, J.Peter Campbell, Michael F.Chiang and Stratis Ioannidis.
+Simulator of experiments presented in ["Variational Inference from Ranked Samples with Features"](https://ece.northeastern.edu/fac-ece/ioannidis/static/pdf/2019/C_Guo_Variational_ACML_2019.pdf), Yuan Guo, Jennifer Dy, Deniz Erdogmus, Jayashree Kalpathy-Cramer, Susan Ostmo, J.Peter Campbell, Michael F.Chiang and Stratis Ioannidis.
+In Asian Conference on Machine Learning, pp. 599-614.
+2019.
+Please cite this paper if you intend to use this code for your research.
->(ACML 2019)